Geometry of Associated Quantum Vector Bundles and the Quantum Gauge Group: Preparatory Material

 \section{Preparatory Material}

-Like in the {\it classical} case, the idea of group will play a fundamental role in the concept of principal bundle.
-So it is necessary to start checking the highlights of this theory developed by S. L. Woronovicz on \cite{woro1, woro2}, and the highlights of the universal differential envelope $\ast$--calculus presented on \cite{micho1, stheve}.
+As in the \emph{classical} case, the notion of a group plays a fundamental role in the theory of principal bundles.
+Therefore, we review the key aspects of the framework developed by S. L. Woronowicz \cite{woro1, woro2}, as well as the universal differential envelope $\ast$--calculus presented in \cite{micho1, stheve}.